FinleyMcIlwaine/memory-usage-munihac-2022/README.md

 Understanding and analysing the memory usage of Haskell programs is a notoriously difficult yet important problem.
-Recent improvements to GHC's profiling capabilities, along with better tooling, has made it much easier to deeply and precisely analyze the memory usage characteristics of even large Haskell programs.
+Recent improvements to GHC's profiling capabilities, along with better tooling, has made it much easier to deeply and precisely analyse the memory usage characteristics of even large Haskell programs.

 This workshop aims to present two such tools that allow high and low level